 Domestic Violence 101

-The Crisis Center offers a Domestic Violence 101 curriculum, which gives an overview of what domestic violence is, who it effects and the red flags to look for in relationships where violence is present.
+Crisis Center of West Texas offers a Domestic Violence 101 curriculum, which gives an overview of what domestic violence is, who it effects and the red flags to look for in relationships where violence is present.